FRC5881/TBASlackBot/docs.md

 ### Feedback, and Problem Reporting ###

-If you have a non-cataclysmic problem with _@tbabot_ please use the __feedback__ command to let us know. _@tbabot_ will send us anything you type after __follow__ along with your user and Slack team information so we can track down the problem.
+If you have a non-cataclysmic problem with _@tbabot_ please use the __feedback__ command to let us know. _@tbabot_ will send us anything you type after __feedback__ along with your user and Slack team information so we can track down the problem.

 Feel free to use __feedback__ for comments and suggestions as well.
 However, since the developers do not have access